Caen Ang

 Research Associate Professor

-Caen Ang is a research assistant professor with the University of Tennessee-Oak Ridge Innovation Institute’s Clean Manufacturing & Advanced Materials Convergent Research Initiative.
-Ang also holds an appointment with UT’s Department of Nuclear Engineering.
+Caen Ang is a research associate professor in the University of Tennessee–Oak Ridge Innovation Institute’s Fusion Technology and Materials for Extreme Environments Convergent Research Initiative.
+He also holds appointments with the University of Tennessee’s Department of Nuclear Engineering and Oak Ridge National Laboratory.

-Ang developed high temperature materials, cladding and elements for the Advanced Technologies Division of Ultra Safe Nuclear from 2021 – 2024.
+He developed high-temperature materials, cladding, and elements for the Advanced Technologies Division of Ultra Safe Nuclear from 2021-2024.
 He was responsible for fabrication and critical assessment of fuel elements for direct (nuclear) thermal propulsion, conceptualization of radioisotope fuel targets for commercial RTG/RHUs, and development Fully Ceramic Microencapsulated (FCM) fuels.
 He has personally overseen the design and failure testing of high temperature (T > 2000K) fuels, synthesis of tritium breeding technologies and processing via sinter-forging.

-In 2020, he was the recipient of the UT Research Faculty/Associate Excellence Award in 2020 and is credited with the successful establishment of the high temperature materials capability in UT’s Department of Nuclear Engineering.
+Previously, he was the recipient of the UT Research Faculty/Associate Excellence Award in 2020 and is credited with the successful establishment of the high-temperature materials capability in the NE department.

 Education